zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/postinstall.md

 ### Thieves Guild Requirements

 MCM Recorder fails to configure this mod due to some issues with how TGR has created it's MCM.
-The Alternate Locations for Gems setting from this mod currently has an issue where a gem in The Frozen Hearth (Winterhold inn) will be placed outside of the building bounds.
-This can easily be fetched using the TCL console command, but you may want to avoid this setting until I have created a patch and released a new version with that patch.
+While disabled by default, the "Alternate Locations for Gems" setting from this mod currently has an issue where a gem in The Frozen Hearth (Winterhold Inn) will be placed outside of the building bounds.
+This can easily be fetched using the TCL console command, but you will want to avoid this setting until this has been fixed.

-### DynDOLOD
+### Valhalla Combat

-After you have entered an exterior world space for the first time, DynDOLOD will enable.
-You can then edit the MCM configuration to modify your tree render distance among other settings.
-These configuration options can have a drastic effect on performance, so change them wisely.
+ONLY if you decide to [change the block key](../../mod-list-tweaks/powerattackblock) from Duel Wield Parrying SKSE, you will also need to change the block key in the Compatibility section of this mod.
+Dual Wield Parrying uses a different system to send the blocking action to the game, and Valhalla needs to know which key is initiating this separate action to properly start a timed block.
+If you are not rebinding your block key, you do not need to worry about this.

 ## Important Notes Regarding Current Bugs